mahanzavari/MahBot/README.md

 ### GEMMA Models
 - **Gemma 2B**: A lightweight model suitable for quick responses
 - **Gemma 3 4B IT Q6_K**: A more powerful model with improved performance
-- **Gemma 3 12B IT Q5_K_S**: The largest and most capable model, offering the best performance but requiring more resources

 ### PHI Models
 - **Phi-3**: Microsoft's latest model optimized for legal and technical content